saferoom-app/saferoomlinux/README.md

    5. Restart your browser
    6. Start Saferoom app (python server.py) and type in your browser: **https://www.saferoomapp.com:5000/**.
 Theoretically you shouldn't see any security warnings.
 However on some browsers you can see Security Exception, because they just don't allow Self-Signed certificates.
 In such cases just confirm security exception and add it to Exceptions list

-6. Copy **server.py** and **server.key** to Saferoom root folder.
+6. Copy **server.crt** and **server.key** to Saferoom root folder.
 Please don't change names, because they're hardcoded in the application code.
 However if you want use other names, then you need to open **server.py**, navigate to bottom and modify the following line:

      ```
      context.load_cert_chain('server.crt', 'server.key')